Controlling construction erosion

 This month’s Clean Lakes Grants spotlight is on our new partnership with the Dane County Land and Water Resources Department.
 Through this new partnership, Clean Lakes Alliance is investing $10,000 to enhance the County’s site-inspection and contractor-education capabilities.
-The grant is being used to bring on a limited term employee to add to the County’s boots-on-the-ground inspection team.
+A limited term employee will be added to the County’s boots-on-the-ground inspection team with funding from the grant.
 Consequently, it is estimated the number of inspections will increase by 30% on over 100 construction sites.
 Increased inspections means increased education and rule compliance, and THAT is good news for our lakes.

 Clean Lakes Alliance is excited to support Dane County in this shared effort, but we need your help too.
 Are any construction projects occurring in your neighborhood?
 Visit our construction resources page to learn how to spot “lake-friendly” erosion-control measures and report problems.

 If erosion control practices appear to be missing or in disrepair, or if you notice muddy water and sediment leaving or threatening to leave the site, contact your local inspector.
 Inspections teams appreciate knowing about potential problems and will investigate any reported concerns.
 Some municipalities, like the City of Madison, even offer online reporting systems where you can upload pictures.

 Below are some numbers to call to report suspected problems.
 Thank you to Yahara Lakes Association for sharing this information in their last newsletter.